About Lisa Elin

 Many people say that everything is better with bacon, but I say everything is better with movies.
 If you’re like me, it probably appears that you’re incapable of going five sentences without referencing a film (you can, but who wants to?), and you often get “the look” from friends and family due to your vast [and to them,

 useless arcane] body of film knowledge.
 I’m really glad you’re here, and look forward to sharing the journey with you!

 Movies have been a mainstay of my life since I was three years old (the first I remember was Cinderella, but the real kickoff was The AristoCats).
 They’ve seen me through the good, the bad, and the ugly, and I just naturally (reflexively? instinctively?) weave them into almost every aspect of daily life.

-A fun example from my past-life (aka before-I-got-sick) career as a software trainer and instructional designer: While teaching students how to fancy up their bulleted lists in MS Word, I’d ask for someone to call out their favorite movie star and then instantly rattle off several titles as the list items; as we practiced the various formatting options, others would jump in and they’d try to stump me – but never could. 😉
+A fun example from my past-life (aka before-I-got-sick) career as a software trainer and instructional designer: While teaching stu/life-with-cfs/dents how to fancy up their bulleted lists in MS Word, I’d ask for someone to call out their favorite movie star and then instantly rattle off several titles as the list items; as we practiced the various formatting options, others would jump in and they’d try to stump me – but never could. 😉

 My Film Roots